Dominican Americans: Business

 Dominican Americans have increasingly made a presence in the financial industry.
 Cid Wilson was ranked #1 Wall Street financial analyst in the Specialty Retailing category by Forbes in 2006.
 On July 14, 2014, he was named President & CEO of the Hispanic Association on Corporate Responsibility (HACR) in Washington, DC, thus becoming the first Afro-Latino to lead a major national Latino organization in the U.S.

 Julio A. Portalatin, chairman and CEO of Mercer LLC (subsidiary of Marsh & McLennan Companies), is the highest ranking Dominican American Fortune 500 executive in the U.S.

 Cuisine

 Traditional Dominican cuisine has translated well to the United States as Dominican Americans have opened reputable restaurants throughout the diasporic communities.
 Traditional cuisine is very colorful with red and green peppers and cilantro.
 Traditional cuisine consists of rice, beans, tostones (known as fritos), and a meat like chicharrón de pollo (deep-fried chicken), mangú (mashed green plantains served with sautéed onion), slices of avocado, fried eggs, salami, empanadas and pastelitos (fried meat pies), and sancocho (stew of meats and root vegetables).

 The most well known drink is "Morir Soñando" which translates to "die dreaming".
 It is a drink of orange juice, cream and vanilla.
 Desserts include flan, bread pudding, rice pudding and tres leches.
-Dominican restaurant owners in the diasporic community really aim to conserve the taste of the mainland as they feel that is what immigrants seek out when looking for authentic Dominican cuisine.

-Achieving that taste is not hard in the United States as most grocery stores stock Dominican, Puerto Rican and other Latin American products made by Goya Foods.
-Dominican Americans take pride in their food from their homeland and they use it as a symbol in times of celebration.
-For example, when the Dominican Republic won the World Cup of Baseball, Dominican Americans cheered carrying plantains.

-The experience of Dominican American cuisine goes beyond the consumption of the food, however.
-It is vitally integrated into the everyday culture of the Dominican American community.
-Through the sensations of eating, to the act of cooking, Dominican American food is part of the Dominican American experience.